 We've already described how Kleiner Perkins, T. Rowe Price, and other big-name investors got burned in Zynga by investing in a late-stage pre-IPO private equity round.

-Normally, these late-state private placements are like shooting fish in a barrel: You get a sweetheart deal on some preferred stock just months before the IPO is sold to less-discriminating investors in the public market who usually pay a lot more for it.
+Normally, these late-state private placements are like shooting fish in a barrel: You get a sweetheart deal on some preferred stock just months before the IPO is sold to less-discriminating investors in the public market who.

 The way we get around is constantly transforming.
 Uber is worth potentially billions, GM is setting up a separate business unit, Maven, to focus on ride-sharing, Ford is calling itself a "mobility" company and touting its fleet of self-driving cars, and Tesla is, well, Tesla.
 This has led Wall Street to peer into the crystal ball in an attempt to position investors for the brave new world.